-The following policy of St. Peter’s Newdigate Parochial Church Council (PCC) has been agreed and adopted by the PCC
+The following policy of St. Peter’s Newdigate Parochial Church Council (PCC) has been agreed and adopted by the PCC at a meeting on 16th May 2022

 This policy statement actively underpins all safeguarding work within the church.